https://github.com/pwwang/xqute

 Available arguments are:

-- scheduler: The scheduler class or name
+- `scheduler`: The scheduler class or name (default: `local`)

-- scheduler_opts: Additional keyword arguments for scheduler
+- `scheduler_opts`: Additional keyword arguments for the scheduler

-To push a job into the queue:
+To add a job to the queue:

 ```python